35 Airspeed Definitions & Measurement

 The total (ram) pressure can be measured without much error because the probe points directly into the airflow, and the resulting pressure is relatively high compared to the static pressure.
 The inlet shape of the Pitot tube must be clean and smooth so that there are no pressure losses or other pressure disturbances that could affect the reading.
 The only exception when a loss occurs might be in cases where the aircraft is significantly yawed with respect to the oncoming airstream, although this would not be a common flight condition.

-An example of a total pressure probe placed on the nose of an airplane is shown in the photograph below.
+The photograph below shows an example of a total pressure probe placed on an airplane’s nose.
 The probe must be well out of the surface boundary layer so it is displaced a short distance from the aircraft’s skin.
-Such probes must not be located where there is a possibility of upstream flow disturbances, such as from propellers, antennas, air scoops, or other probes.
+Such probes must not be located where upstream flow disturbances, such as from propellers, antennas, air scoops, or other probes, are possible.

 Pitot probe mounted on the right side of the nose of an airplane.